neemias95/COMPILER-LEXICAL-ANALYSIS/readme.md

-# Automate Formal Language AFL Readme
+# Lexical Analysis COMPILERS Readme
 ## This repository have one implementation of the assignment lexical analysis for the COMPILERS course.
 The course was ministered for the teacher PhD Elisângela Silva da Cunha Rodrigues.